huntfx/MouseTracks/README.md

 ## Installation (v2.0)

-_Currently, only Windows is supported.
+_Currently, only Windows is fully supported.
 Contributions for Linux or macOS support are welcome._

 ### Prebuilt Executable